 Subject: Editorial Assistant Position - Jane Jones

-I would like to express my deep interest in a position as editorial assistant for your publishing company.
+I would like to express my deep interest in entering a position as an editorial assistant for your publishing company.

 As a recent graduate with writing, editing, and administrative experience, I believe I am a strong candidate for a position at the 123 Publishing Company.